ezucker-cyber/ASD_predict_ABIDE_1/geometric_pipeline/README.md

 Place both the folder and the CSV in the same directory as these scripts before running anything.

 ### Attribution
 The logic for directory navigation, subject ID normalization, and linking the `.1D` atlas files to the phenotypic metadata is built on and partially taken from the implementation in **ASD-GraphNet** by [Mina Zeraati and Amirehsan Davoodi].
-We use their framework for data ingestion before processing the connectivity matrices through our geometric framework.
+We use their framework for data handling before processing the connectivity matrices through our geometric framework.

 For all the specific pre-processing steps used by these authors, see their publication:
 Zeraati, M., & Davoodi, A. (2025).
 ASD-GraphNet: A novel graph learning         approach for Autism Spectrum Disorder diagnosis using fMRI data.
 Computers in Biology and Medicine, 196(Pt B), 110723. https://doi.org/10.1016/j.compbiomed.2025.110723

-GitHub citation:

 ## Execution Order